What is a Necklift?

 - Platysmaplasty removes or alters neck muscles

-For many individuals, the neck is often one of the first areas of the face to show the signs of age.
-Over time as the skin loses it elasticity, wrinkles and folds may develop in the neck while the chin and jaw line may become slack and lose definition.
+For many individuals, the neck is often one of the first areas of the face to show signs of age.
+Over time as the skin loses its elasticity, wrinkles and folds may develop in the neck while the chin and jawline may become slack and lose definition.
 Excess or sagging skin in the neck can lead to what many refer to as a “turkey neck” or “wattle”.
+Neck lift surgery can also address Double Chin Concerns as a consequence of obesity.

 The neck lift is an ideal procedure for individuals whose aging concerns are limited to the neck.
 If aging conditions are present in the face as well, a full face and neck lift may be more appropriate.
 Dr. Rubinstein is very careful when performing the neck lift to create a natural rejuvenated appearance by tightening the underlying neck muscles and removing excess skin and fat.
 The result is a smoother, firmer, more youthful looking neck area.